 Minimally Invasive Treatment for Brain Aneurysms

-An aneurysm is a bulge or sac that develops in an artery when the wall becomes weak.
-A ballooning aneurysm in the brain compresses the nerves and brain tissue and can result in nerve paralysis, headache, neck and upper back pain that can cause nausea.
-If an aneurysm ruptures, resulting in bleeding in the head, it may cause a stroke or death.
-Ruptured aneurysms can become life-threatening and will require medical treatment.
-There are many cases where brain aneurysms do not rupture or cause health problems.
+An aneurysm in the brain involves a bulge or sac that develops in an artery carrying blood from the heart to the brain.
+When an aneurysm develops, it compresses the nerves and brain tissue, often resulting in nerve paralysis, headache, neck and upper back pain that may cause nausea.
+If the aneurysm ruptures it often leads to bleeding in the head, which can lead a stroke or death.
+Ruptured aneurysms are typically life-threatening and require immediate medical treatment.

-- Unusual sound in one ear (pulsating or humming)
+- An unusual sound in one ear (pulsating or humming)

 - Neurological symptoms